ocodista/trampar-de-casa/README-en.md

 8. Run the command `npm run db-seed` if you want to populate your database.
 9. In case of any doubts, you can consult the official documentation of the [supabase](https://supabase.com/docs/guides/getting-started/local-development) and [prisma](https://www.prisma.io/docs/guides/migrate/seed-database).

-## Contribuidores ✨
+## contributors ✨

 <a href="https://github.com/ocodista/trampar-de-casa/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=ocodista/trampar-de-casa&anon=0&columns=20&max=100" />
 </a>

-Toda e qualquer contribuição é muito bem-vinda!
+Any contribution is very much appreciated.